Maratus griseus: Description

 This species is easily identified by its prominent features as part of the genus Maratus (peacock spiders).
 They are 2–6 mm in length, and have a rectangular or ovate abdomen, relatively short legs, and fangs or chelicerae which have a single tooth facing forward (retromarginal) and two teeth facing backward (promarginal).
 They have a rectangular cephalothorax (or head) when seen from above, which projects above the rest of the carapace.
 The head contains four pairs of eyes positioned in a straight horizontal row at the top of the head that wraps around the head like a halo, with each pair covering a particular visual angle.
 This eye positioning gives the spider excellent movement-based peripheral vision.
 The frontal pair of eyes appear closer together, more developed, and significantly bigger than the other pairs.
 This provides the spider with excellent binocular vision and particularly good depth perception, which is vital for the strategies used by this species to hunt prey.

 Maratus griseus are generally brown or black, with the male more often presenting a darker colouration.
 Males also have a bright reddish-orange band of hairs above and below their eyes and thick white hairs that cover their palps; this unusual colouration plays a vital role in mating rituals.
 Females are typically dull brown or black with only a circular band of white hairs on the head that contrasts with their opaque colouration.
 This band appears in a shape that can resemble a circle or "halo" around the head.

 Geographic distribution and habitat

-Natural global range
+Range

-This species is found in both Australia and New Zealand.
-In Australia, it is typically found in the more temperate regions including The Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania, Victoria, and Western Australia.
+This species is found in Australia and New Zealand.
+In Australia, it is typically found in the more temperate regions, including in the Australian Capital Territory, New South Wales, Queensland, South Australia, Tasmania, Victoria, and Western Australia.
+In New Zealand, it is found throughout the North Island and in the South Island.

-New Zealand range

-In New Zealand this species is found throughout the North Island as well as the east and west coasts of the South Island; however, it appears to be more prominent on the east coast.

 Habitat preferences

 This species is very adaptable and can be found from the seashore to the mountains of New Zealand as well as the temperate and subtropical forests of Australia, typically under leaf litter, around leaves, grass, or ferns as well as under rocks or logs.
 It is also commonly known to inhabit houses, where it can be spotted while hunting or performing its characteristic mating dances.
-In addition, this species can occasionally be found in warmer and drier climates like the Australian shrublands and dry grasslands.
+It can occasionally be found in warmer and drier climates like Australian shrublands and dry grasslands.